hreis/Proffy/.github/README.md

 <!--
     Thank you for reading this
-    If you´re having any problem with this project please contact in the issues session.
+    If you´re having any problem with this project please contact in the issues session..
 -->

 <!-- VARS -->